fastapi/fastapi/docs/tutorial/request-files.md

     `File` is a class that inherits directly from `Form`.

 !!! info
-    To declare File bodies, you need to use `File`, because otherwise the parameters would be interpreted as query parameteres or body (JSON) parameters.
+    To declare File bodies, you need to use `File`, because otherwise the parameters would be interpreted as query parameters or body (JSON) parameters.

 ## "Form Data"?